xchem/fragalysis-backend/README.md

 Ideally from a Python environment...

+    python -m venv venv
+    source venv/bin/activate

     pip install --upgrade pip
     pip install -r build-requirements.txt
     pre-commit install -t commit-msg -t pre-commit

-Now the project's rules will run on every commit.
+Now the project's rules will run on every commit and you can check the state of the repository as it stands with...

+    pre-commit run --all-files

 ## Start
 Start `Fragalysis stack` (All infrastructure - databases + populating data)